Mrtckr008/gh-pages-mlkittranslate/_posts/2020-12-30-introduction.md

 ## **What you will do**

-In this codelab, you will use the demo project that has been created for you to experience with Huawei Mobile Services Machine Learning Kit’s Langugage Detection and Text Translate features.
+In this codelab, you will use the demo project that has been created for you to experience with Huawei Mobile Services Machine Learning Kit’s Language Detection and Text Translate features.

 <div style="padding: 5px">
         <img style="width: 250.00px ; padding: 5px" src="https://raw.githubusercontent.com/Mrtckr008/gh-pages-mlkittranslate/master/assets/app_screenshot.png">